 A well-marked and empty parking lot is the best place to practice.
 Check schools and colleges, shopping centers, and large businesses—all likely have suitable paved parking lots for practice.
 However, always ask permission when using private property.

 Remember to watch for surface hazards such as oil spills, concrete curbs, and potholes.
-Also be aware of light poles and other structures.
-The ideal location would be a site used to teach motorcycle safety courses.
+Be aware of light poles and other structures.

 The parking space markings can help you determine distances to measure your practice and progress.
-A few water bottles can be used as markers to lay out your practice lanes, too.
-Remember to take them with you at the end—it’s nice to leave the parking lot cleaner than you found it.
+Water bottles or cones (if you have some handy) can be used as markers to lay out your practice lanes, too.
+Just remember to take any markers you used with you at the end!

 There are three major areas of riding skills that are critical to practice: braking, turning, and swerving.
 Separately or in combination, these skills are used to avoid hazards and maneuver your motorcycle through traffic on a daily basis.